Skip to content

 ConvertMob["Roll conversion"]

-HeadAttract{Distant skull attraction?}
+HeadAttract{Distant podium attraction?}

-HeadSuppress["HEAD_SUPPRESS: Block spawn"]
+HeadSuppress["SHRINE_SUPPRESS: Block spawn"]

 ScoreQuery["Query civilization score"]